TEACHxWSU 2024

 Skip to Section

-On October 25, the WSU Teaching Academy will host lead author Tia Brown McNair for a morning, virtual keynote address and workshop on the book, Becoming a Student-Ready College: A New Culture of Leadership for Student Success.
-Faculty, staff, and graduate students are invited to this and a full schedule of events for the day.
+On October 25, the WSU Teaching Academy hosted lead author Tia Brown McNair for a morning, virtual keynote address and workshop on the book, Becoming a Student-Ready College: A New Culture of Leadership for Student Success.
+Faculty, staff, and graduate students were invited to this and a full schedule of events for the day.

-Participants can gather to watch the keynote together at WSU Pullman, Everett, Vancouver, Spokane, and Tri-Cities.
-For in-person attendees at those campuses, lunch will be provided for those who register by Oct.
-22; light breakfast options will be available early in the day.
+Participants gathered to watch the keynote together at WSU Pullman, Everett, Vancouver, Spokane, and Tri-Cities.
+For in-person attendees at those campuses, lunch was provided for those who registered by Oct.
+22; light breakfast options were available early in the day.

-Early afternoon workshops will be led by local experts at Pullman, Vancouver, and Tri-Cities.
-Participants systemwide may attend with others at their campus, or join any session virtually.
-Discussion groups will round out the program.
+Early afternoon workshops were led by local experts at Pullman, Vancouver, and Tri-Cities.
+Participants systemwide attended with others at their campus, or were able to join any session virtually.
+Discussion groups rounded out the program.

 Prepare for TEACHxWSU 2024